 Our Judge Lewis Room is on the main floor (ground level) and is available at $125 per night plus tax.
 This includes evening refreshment, breakfast and daily housekeeping.

 This room is named in honor of Judge W.H.
 Lewis, the original builder of the home.
 Judge Lewis built his home in the late 1860’s, and it is here that he and his wife Emma raised their children.
 After Emma passed away Judge Lewis married Sarah M. “Maggie” Leonard, and it is believed at that time he “remodeled” the house (which would have included this bedroom) to suit the needs of his new wife!
 Maggie & Judge Lewis raised Maggie’s nephew (Leonard Fitz-Randolph), whose mother (Maggie’s older sister, Mary) died during childbirth in the late 1800’s.
 Leonard lived in this home from age 5 to adulthood.
 We are honored to have been gifted Leonard’s childhood bed from his family and proudly have it in this guest room displaying antique quilts!

 In approximately 1900, Judge Lewis opened Fairmount Nursery here in 1870 where he grew and sold trees, flowers and shrubs of all kinds throughout Iowa.
 A favorite was the hydrangea.
 The vintage reproduction wallpaper in this room pays homage for his adoration of these and the many other beautiful flowers he grew here.

-This room is on the first floor and has two very comfy pillow-topped twin beds that can be put together for a King.
+This room is on the first floor and features a very comfy pillow-topped King bed.
 The Judge Lewis room is decorated with vintage and antique furniture.
 It also has an attached bathroom with walk in shower.
 There is a Keurig coffee maker, TV with Netflix, and ceiling fan in the room.

 The house and all guest rooms have central air.